 SEATTLE — How to Raise a Reader is a guide to help parents incorporate reading in their children’s everyday lives, setting them up for success in the future.

-"Just the presence of physical books in your home is likely to lead to a lifetime of reading," Russo said.
+Russo said that just the presence of physical books in the home is likely to lead to a lifetime of reading.

 "It's really important for parents to take the pressure off in those years and support your child in learning to love books rather than learning to read independently," Russo said.

-Reading out loud can foster bonds between parents and children.
-"That's a key to raising a reader, is that enjoyment and bonding and the experience of books as entertainment," Russo said.
+Never stop reading out loud: "That's a key to raising a reader-- that enjoyment and that bonding and just the experiencing of books as something that's just entertainment and pleasure," Russo said.

 ABOUT THE BOOK: "Divided into four sections, from baby through teen, and each illustrated by a different artist, this book offers something useful on every page, whether it’s how to develop rituals around reading or build a family library, or ways to engage a reluctant reader.
 A fifth section, “More Books to Love: By Theme and Reading Level,” is chockful of expert recommendations.
 Throughout, the authors debunk common myths, assuage parental fears, and deliver invaluable lessons in a positive and easy-to-act-on way" (workman)